 fter playing with U.F.O. and the Scorpions, guitarist Michael Schenker decided to go solo in 1980.
 He recruited Gary Barden (vocals), Simon Philips (drums), Mo Foster (bass) and Don Airey (keyboards) to form the Michael Schenker Group (later shortened to just MSG).
 Much in the style as his previous playing partners, Schenker maintained his screaming guitar style, but that's about all he kept.
 Operating like a little emperor with full control of the outfit, the pretty-faced Schenker would hire and fire musicians almost at will and on a whim, thus making his group's line-up forever unstable.
-Signed to 'Chrysalis', their debut The Michael Schenker Group (1980) came and went, but by the time their second album, MSG (1981), had emerged Barden with Schenker himself stood as the only survivor, with Cozy Powell (drums), Chris Glen (ex-Sensational Alex Harvey Band; bass) and Paul Raymond (ex-U.F.O.; keyboards) replacing the rest.
+Signed to 'Chrysalis', their debut The Michael Schenker Group (1980) came and went by making only 100 in the US but succeeded with an 8 in the UK; indeed, during their entire career they would do better in the UK than the US.
+By the time their second album, MSG (1981), had emerged, Barden with Schenker himself stood as the only survivor, with Cozy Powell (drums), Chris Glen (ex-Sensational Alex Harvey Band; bass) and Paul Raymond (ex-U.F.O.; keyboards) replacing the rest.

 They received acclaim in Asia, where they recorded the live double set One Night At Budoken (1982) at the Budokan Hall in Tokyo, Japan.
 Ironically, it was this Asian album that got them notice in Europe.